open-aac/openaac.org/knaac-awards/2025/index.md

       <img src="/images/2024/touchchat.jpeg" class='img' alt='' />
       </a>
       <span class='sub'>
-        TouchChat HD with WordPower - Designed for individuals with autism, Down syndrome, ALS, apraxia, stroke, or other conditions that affect a person's ability to use natural speech, TouchChat uses the familiarity of iOS technology to provide a dynamic AAC solution for a lifetime of successful communication.
-With easy-to-customize features and a wide range of intuitive vocabularies (including the most comprehensive WordPower® options), languages, and voices, people who are non-speaking can experience the unlimited power of communication.
-TouchChat is a universal app supporting iPhone®, iPod®, and iPad® as well as multiple access methods.
+        TouchChat® HD is the exclusive home to WordPower on an iOS AAC app.
+Fully customizable with a wide range of vocabularies, languages, and voices, TouchChat features a word-based page set so children and adults with autism, Down Syndrome, ALS, apraxia, stroke, and other conditions that affect a person’s ability to use natural speech can create flexible, spontaneous expression.
+This robust communication solution for iPhone®, iPad®, and Mac® computer offers access options including touch, switch scanning, and head tracking.
       </span>
     </div>
     <div class='nominee' data-rank='3'>